 In order to save time when going through different information sources, there are different reading techniques you can use: skim the text to find sections useful for you, scan for answers to what, who and when, focus on finding the main ideas or read the text critically.
 Source and more information about reading academic texts.

-Publication Forum is a classification of publication channels created by the Finnish scientific community to support the quality assessment of academic research.
-Link to the publication channel search (JUFO portal).
+Publication Forum (in Finnish referred to as JUFO) is a classification system of publication channels created by the Finnish scientific community to support the quality assessment of academic research.
+The classification includes academic journals, book series, conferences and book publishers.

 Open science